abarker/typped/doc/sphinx_docs/pratt_parsing_intro.rst

 can think of the loop ending when the power of the subexpression to bind to the right and get another token (the subexpression's precedence) is not strong enough to overcome the power of the next token to bind to the left (the next token's token precedence value).
-The subexpression ends when that occurs, and ``processed_left`` is returned as the resulting subtree for the subexpression.
+The subexpression ends when that occurs.
+The while loop is exited and ``processed_left`` is returned as the resulting subtree for the subexpression.

-The initial call of ``recursive_parse`` from ``parse`` always starts with a precedence of 0 for the full expression.
+The initial call of ``recursive_parse`` from ``parse`` always starts with a subexpression precedence of 0 for the full expression.
 Literal tokens and the end token always have a token precedence of 0, and those are the only tokens with that precedence.
-So the full expression always ends when the next token is the end token or the next token is a literal token, and the latter is an error condition (unless multi-expression parsing is being used).
+So the full expression always ends when the next token is the end token or the next token is a literal token, and the latter is an error condition.

-Generally, any token with only a head handler definition has a token precedence of 0 and any token with a tail handler definition has a precedence greater than
+Generally, any token with only a head handler definition has a token precedence of 0 and any token with a tail handler definition has a precedence greater than 0.
-0. This can be seen in the while loop of ``recursive_parse``: Since tail handlers are only called inside the while loop the precedence of a token with a tail *must* be greater than 0, or else it will always fail the test and thus will never be called.
+This can be seen in the while loop of ``recursive_parse``: Since tail handlers are only called inside the while loop the precedence of a token with a tail *must* be greater than 0, or else it will always fail the test and thus can never be called.
 A token with only a head handler that does pass the test will not have a tail handler to call.

 This completes the discussion of the higher-level top-down recursion routines ``parse`` and ``recursive_parse``.
 The next section discusses head and tail